luslab/oz-bulk-rnaseq/D. Alignment.md

 ### Global > Local Alignment
 The aligners first align to a global index (slow) & then to a local index (faster):
-- global indexing: tries to anchor the first 28 bp of the read to the ference genome > find the global location in the genome of where the read belongs
+- global indexing: tries to anchor the first 28 bp of the read to the ference genome > find the global location in the genome of where the read belongs.
+Then extends the anchor base by base.
+If the read crosses a splice junction it will encounter a mismatch > switch to local index.
-- local indexing: extends the anchor base by base
+- local indexing: align remaining bases

 When choosing an aligner, we need to decide what features the aligner should provide:
 -   Alignment algorithm: global, local, or semi-global?